uilleann-pipe-tools/mandrels/README.md

 to read the service's instructions for printing steel - they may recommend scaling up in size by a couple percent due to material contraction during the printing process.

+## CNC Machining
+Follow a similar procedure as in 3D printing above, but of course choose CNC as the technique, specify material (high carbon steel recommended), tolerance specifications, finishes, and upload any required technical drawings if you have chosen very low tolerances.

 # Known Issues

-- Changing the length of the mandrel can distort dimensions in the technical drawings.
+- Changing the length of the mandrel can displace dimensions in the technical drawings.
 You will potentially need to move or remove and replace dimensions.

 # License